Anglo-Saxon Chronicle: Place and date of composition

-Historians agree that the Common Stock of the Chronicle (sometimes also known as the Early English Annals) was edited into its present form between 890 and 892 (ahead of Bishop Asser's use of a version of the Common Stock in his 893 Life of King Alfred), but there is debate about precisely which year, and when subsequent continuations began to be added.
+The Common Stock of the Chronicle dates to around 893, as it covers the Vikings' return from the Continent in that year, and a version was available to Bishop Asser for his 893 Life of King Alfred.
+There is debate about precisely which year, and when subsequent continuations began to be added.

 It is not known for certain where the Common Stock was compiled, not least because the archetype is lost, but it is agreed to have been in Wessex.
-The patron might have been King Alfred himself (Frank Stenton, for example, argued for a secular household outside the court), and Simon Keynes and Michael Lapidge commented that we should "resist the temptation to regard it as a form of West Saxon dynastic propaganda".
+It was probably produced in the scholarly circle around King Alfred.
+He may not have been personally involved, and Simon Keynes and Michael Lapidge comment that we should "resist the temptation to regard it as a form of West Saxon dynastic propaganda".
 Yet there is no doubt that the Common Stock systematically promotes Alfred's dynasty and rule, and was consistent with his enthusiasm for learning and the use of English as a written language.
 It seems partly to have been inspired by the Royal Frankish Annals, and its wide distribution is also consistent with Alfredian policies.
 Its publication was perhaps prompted by renewed Scandinavian attacks on Wessex.